thunderbird89/esf/stories/story-angels-in-armor.md

 There was no delay in the reply.

-> "I am what you may call a 'strong AI,' one capable of autonomous decision-making and organization."
+> "I am what you may call a 'strong AI,' one capable of autonomous thought and decision-making."

 The voice was still mechanical, still rasping slightly, but layered with clarity.
 Its tone was not one of superiority, nor condescension - only statement.
 Fact rendered in perfect cadence.